ljw1004/vbspec/vb/expressions.md

 Dim bad2 = <elem xmlns:db=<%= "http://example.org/database" %>>Bob</>
 ```

-> __Annotation__
-> This specification contains only enough of a description of XML namespace to describe the behavior of the Visual Basic language.
+__Note.__ This specification contains only enough of a description of XML namespace to describe the behavior of the Visual Basic language.
 More information on XML namespaces can be found at http://www.w3.org/TR/REC-xml-names/.

 XML element and attribute names can be qualified using namespace names.
 Namespaces are bound as in regular XML, with the exception that any namespace imports declared at the file level are considered to be declared in a context enclosing the declaration, which is itself enclosed by any namespace imports declared by the compilation environment.
 If a namespace name cannot be found, a compile-time error occurs.
 For example: